mengrru/mastodon-on-blog/README.md

 })
 ```

-Change `instance` to the domain name of your Mastodon instance, change `userId` to your [number id](#get-your-number-id), and at last remove `staticEmojiDataPath` and `staticStatusesDataPath`.
-Save and refresh your page, and you can see your toot was shown in the widget.
+Change the value of `instance` to the domain name of your Mastodon instance, change the value of `userId` to your [number id](#get-your-number-id), and at last remove `staticEmojiDataPath` and `staticStatusesDataPath`.
+Save and refresh your page, and you can see your toots was shown in the widget.

+\*if you get the message `status code: 401`, go to [# Status code: 401](#status-code:-401).

 ## API